Should You Hire Two Photographers Instead of One?

 - Would I like multiple angles and shots of the same moment?
 For instance, you might like side shots of your formal family poses, as well as a frontal shot.
 Or two different views of you saying your marriage vows?

 The goal at the end of your wedding day is to to ensure that you have the best possible choice of photos from which to make your final selections for your album.
-Hiring wedding photographers in tandem will help guarantee that you’ll have captured all those magical moments to choose from.

 For additional tips on hiring wedding photographers be sure to read our post 10 Things to Consider Before Hiring a Wedding Photographer.